Fashion & Textiles

 There is a growing demand for sustainable fashion and textiles from shoppers concerned about their impact on the planet.
-88% want their fashion retailers to be more sustainable, and online searches for organic cotton were up 16% in 2018-19.
+Soil Association Certification organic textiles clients reported a 39% increase in sales in 2021, making the market worth over £68 million (2021 OMR)

 Organic certification also offers the assurance from a trusted third-party about the authenticity of products.
 With people increasingly looking for transparency in what they buy, certification is becoming essential for textile businesses.
 The organic market’s growth reflects this demand.
 Find out more about the benefits of organic for business.

 Organic is better for people and the planet

 Non-organic cotton has been dubbed 'the world's dirtiest crop'.

 Organic textiles have huge environmental and social benefits when compared to non-organic.
 Organic farming works with nature to build healthy soils and help fight climate change.
 Organic production also means farmers aren't putting their health at risk to make our clothes.
 Find out more about how organic is better for the planet.

 Organic is better for animals

 Organic wool is farmed in a way that supports better animal welfare, which means organic sheep are reared, fed, sheltered and transported with consideration for their wellbeing.
 Find out more about how organic is better for animals.